Significant revisions since the last chapter update are highlighted in the CIG Table of Updates which is available on the PHAC website.

 A second dose of MMR or MMRV vaccine (as appropriate for age and risk factors) may be recommended for measles and mumps protection (MMR and MMRV) and varicella protection (MMRV) in certain people.
 Although a second dose of the rubella component is not considered necessary for elimination of CRS, it is not harmful and may benefit the 1% to 5% of people who do not respond to primary immunization.
 Refer to Measles Vaccine, Mumps Vaccine and Varicella (Chickenpox) Vaccine in Part 4 for additional information and to Schedule.

 Immunity to measles, mumps and rubella should be reviewed in women of reproductive age, and vaccination should be recommended to non-pregnant susceptible women.
-Women should delay pregnancy by 4 weeks following vaccination with MMR vaccine.
+Ideally, the immunization status of women intending to become pregnant should be reviewed and vaccines updated as necessary prior to conception.
+Women should delay pregnancy by 4 weeks following vaccination with a live vaccine.

-MMR and MMRV vaccines are contraindicated in pregnancy because there is theoretical risk to the fetus; however, there is no evidence demonstrating a teratogenic risk from such vaccines.
+MMR and MMRV vaccines should not be given during pregnancy because of the theoretical risk of disease transmission to the fetus; however, there is no evidence demonstrating a teratogenic or other risk from such vaccines.
 In one study, there was no evidence of CRS in any of the offspring of 226 women inadvertently vaccinated during pregnancy.
-Termination of pregnancy should not be recommended following inadvertent immunization with rubella-containing vaccine on the basis of fetal risks following maternal immunization.
+Inadvertent immunization with MMR vaccine is not a reason for pregnancy termination.
+In some situations, potential benefits of MMR vaccination may outweigh risks such as during measles or rubella outbreaks, in which case vaccination may be considered based on recommendations from public health officials.

 Women who are breastfeeding can be vaccinated with MMR vaccine.

 In general, immunocompromised persons should not receive live vaccines because of the risk of disease caused by the vaccine strains.
-When considering immunization of an immunocompromised person, approval from the individual’s attending physician should be obtained before vaccination.
-For complex cases, referral to a physician with expertise in immunization and/or immunodeficiency is advised.
-Refer to Immunocompromised persons in Measles Vaccine in Part 4.
+When considering immunization of an immunocompromised person with a live vaccine, approval from the individual's attending physician should be obtained before vaccination.
+For complex cases, referral to a physician with expertise in immunization or immunodeficiency is advised.
+Refer to Immunocompromised persons in Measles Vaccine in Part 4 for additional information.

 Susceptible household contacts of immunocompromised people should receive a rubella-containing vaccine as appropriate for age and risk factors.